-As we move on from the Covid-19 pandemic, our ongoing priority is to ensure that the emotional health and well-being needs of CYP are met.
-We recognise the need to promote good mental health for CYP with SEND within their educational settings, families, and communities.
-We will achieve this by:
+As we move on from the Covid-19 pandemic, our ongoing priority to ensure that the emotional health and well-being needs are met is particularly important.
+We recognise the need to promote good mental health for CYP with SEN within their educational settings, families and communities, to focus on prevention for groups of CYP at risk and to intervene quickly and at an appropriate level where CYP are experiencing emotional distress or have mental health difficulties.
+In the next four years we will achieve this by: